Close Search

 The Strawberry Line Path is an ambitious project aiming to create a continuous 30-mile traffic-free path spanning Mid-Somerset from Clevedon to Shepton Mallet.

-The cycleway section from Yatton to Cheddar and smaller sections around Wells (Wells to Haybridge, Wells to Dulcote, and Wells to South Horrington) have already been completed and are there for you to enjoy today.
+The cycleway section from Yatton to Cheddar and smaller sections around Wells (Wells to Haybridge, Wells to Dulcote, Wells to South Horrington and Easton to Westbury sub Mendip) have already been completed and are there for you to enjoy today.

 Drop into the Tourist Information Centre to pick up a free leaflet